PureWhiteWu/is-even-or-odd/README.md

 ## Install

-Specify the dependencty in Cargo.toml:
+Specify the dependency in Cargo.toml:

 ```yaml
 [dependencies]